DanielsKraus/RSSI-Arduino/README.md

 # RSSI-Arduino
 Radio Signal Strength Indicator(RRSI) is widely used in robotics for localization to a docking hub or various other applications.
+When a device gets in range it tries pairing with it given AT commands and then transmits/recieves afterwards.
+In this project I do a rudimentary version of that where the bluetooth receiver gets data then checks if it's receiving.
+If it's not receiving then that means it's not near.

 ### Instructions